Roofing Calculator guide

 When should I use the Roofing Calculator?

 Use it when your task matches one of these common needs: Estimate roof squares for a simple footprint.
 Adjust for roof pitch and waste.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know simple footprint length, footprint width, pitch rise per 12, and waste percent.

 What is the Roofing Calculator doing with my inputs?

 In plain language: The calculator multiplies footprint area by a pitch factor, adds waste, divides by 100 square feet per roofing square, and estimates 3 bundles per square.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a roofing material example before copying the answer.

 What should I double-check before trusting the answer?